For every $100 awarded by US foundations, only 4.6 cents focuses on trans communities.

 GUTC Leaders Fellowship Program

-Grantmakers United for Trans Communities (GUTC) develops trans leadership in philanthropy to strengthen the pipeline of trans professionals in the field, with the long-term goal of increasing the number of trans people working and taking leadership in philanthropy.
-The primary way we do this is through our Grantmakers United for Trans Communities (GUTC) Leaders Fellowship.
+The Grantmakers United for Trans Communities (GUTC) Fellowship develops trans leadership in philanthropy to strengthen the pipeline of trans professionals in the field, with the long-term goal of increasing the number of trans people working and taking leadership in philanthropy while supporting sustainability within their careers.

-The GUTC Leaders Fellowship provides ongoing support, peer networking, and leadership and professional development to a cohort of 6 trans, gender non-conforming, or non-binary professionals in philanthropy over a 12-month fellowship period, beginning in the spring of each year.
+The GUTC Leaders Fellowship provides ongoing support, peer networking, and leadership and professional development to a cohort of trans and gender nonconforming professionals in philanthropy over a 12-month fellowship period, beginning in the spring of each year.

 • Monthly group professional development and community-building activities